dfelinto/blender-manual/manual/materials/nodes/types/input.rst

 The light textures and the shadow textures affect the Color and Shadow outputs, respectively.

-.. admonition:: Portability to Various Scenes
+.. note:: Portability to Various Scenes
-   :class: note

    If multiple materials use a Lamp Data node linking to the same lamp object, including the Lamp Data node into a node group is recommended.
 Otherwise, when the mesh objects are imported to the other scene, all the materials may need to be modified.